eosnewyork/eosdocs.io/PublicWebsite/content/dAppDevelopment/software/docker/index.md

 #### 4. Testing to see if it's all working {#Testing}

-Now let's make sure ther server is working:
+Now let's make sure the server is working:

 1. [http://localhost:7777/v1/chain/get_info](http://localhost:7777/v1/chain/get_info) should work in a local web browser
 2. Running this command from the tools docker instance should work: